EMERGING MARKETS-Brazil real falls to two-week lows, leads declines among Latam FX

-June 28 (Reuters) - Brazil's real fell to a two-week low on Wednesday against a firm dollar and amid growing bets its central bank will start cutting interest rates soon, while a broader gauge for Latin American stocks extended declines to the fifth straight day.
+June 28 (Reuters) - Brazil's real fell to a two-week low on Wednesday against a firm dollar as bets grew that its central bank will soon cut interest rates, while a broader gauge for Latin American stocks extended declines to the fifth straight day.

-The real BRL=, BRBY slipped to 4.8711 against the greenback earlier in the session, while the U.S. currency strengthened on signs of resilience in its economy, and as Federal Reserve Chair Jerome Powell stuck to a hawkish tone.
+The real BRL=, BRBYfell 0.6% against the greenback, while the U.S. currency =USD strengthened on signs of resilience in its economy, and as Federal Reserve Chair Jerome Powell maintained a hawkish tone.

-Powell reiterated in a European Central Bank forum that most policymakers still see two rate hikes this year and did not rule out more hikes at the U.S. central bank's next meeting.
+Powell reiterated in an European Central Bank forum in Sintra, Portugal, that most policymakers still see two rate hikes this year and did not rule out more at the U.S. central bank's next meeting.

-In Brazil, minutes on Tuesday from the central bank's last policy meeting signaled that a majority of policymakers see a possibility of a "parsimonious" rate cut at its August meeting.
+In Brazil, minutesreleased on Tuesday of the central bank's last policy meeting signaled that a majority of policymakers see a possibility of a "parsimonious" rate cut at its August meeting.

+"It seems that following a no-hike from the last central bank meeting in June, today's hawkish tone from central bankers meeting in Portugal is scaring away Latam investors," said Juan Perez, director of trading at Monex.

-Central bank data showed Brazil's delinquency rate reached its highest level in over five years in May, accompanied by a rise in average consumer interest rates, reflecting deteriorating credit conditions.
+Central bank data showed Brazil's delinquency rate reached its highest in over five years in May, along with a rise in average consumer interest rates, as credit conditions deteriorated.

-"Latin American equities have, in dollar terms, fared even better than their U.S. peers so far this year but we think that their outperformance will be interrupted by the global risk-off environment we anticipate over the rest of this year," said

-Hubert de Barochez, markets economist at Capital Economics.
-"But the picture is still bright for them further ahead."

 Bleak economic data from major trading partner, China, also weighed on trading sentiment on Wednesday.

-Annual profits at China's industrial firms extended a double-digit decline in the first five months as softening demand squeezed margins, reinforcing hopes of more policy support to bolster a stuttering post-COVID economic recovery.

-Argentina's peso ARSB= strengthened 1% against the dollar in black market trading, while the Merval index .MERV gained 1.7%.

-Top copper producer Chile's peso CLP= fell 0.6%, tracking lower prices of the red metal.
+Top copper producer Chile's peso CLP= fell 0.3%, tracking lower prices of the red metal on worries about Chinese demand, while oil exporter Mexico's peso MXN= slipped 0.1%.

+Chile temporarily took over leadership of Latin America's Pacific Alliance after Mexico refused to hand over the rotating presidency of the trade bloc to Peru.

 Stock indexes